 - Have completed a minimum of eight hours of observation in a nuclear medicine department.

-- Have completed the following required courses within the past eight years:
+- Have completed these required courses within the past eight years:

-Applicants are not selected based on grades alone, but your college/university cumulative grade point average should be at least 2.75 (4.0 scale).
+Applicants are not selected based on grades alone, but your college or university cumulative GPA should be at least 2.75 on a 4.0 scale.
 You are required to attend full time; no part-time option is available.

 U.S. citizenship or permanent immigrant status is required for admission to the Nuclear Medicine Technology Program.